rek/generator-marionette-modules/README.md

 Basically, he wears a top hat, lives in your computer, and waits for you to tell him what kind of application you wish to create.

-Not every new computer comes with a Yeoman pre-installed.
-He lives in the [npm](https://npmjs.org) package repository.
-You only have to ask for him once, then he packs up and moves into your hard drive. *Make sure you clean up, he likes new and shiny things.*

 ```
 $ npm install -g yo
 ```

 ### Yeoman Generators

 Yeoman travels light.
 He didn't pack any generators when he moved in.
-You can think of a generator like a plug-in.
-You get to choose what type of application you wish to create, this one created the one talked about above.

 To install generator-marionette-modules from npm, run: